FidelusAleksander/ghcertified/content/questions/actions/question-096.md

 ---
-question: "Select a default environment variable that contains the operating system of the runner executing the job?"
+question: "Select the default environment variable that contains the operating system of the runner executing the job"
 archetype: "questions"
 title: "Question 096"
 draft: false